 - 70 words approx. for restaurant/spa

-Label your images concisely – you don’t need a full history lesson on all your art on display It also helps to keep things short and clear if you choose to have your iBrochure translated.
-And then, make sure you keep all this juicy content fresh and up-to-date.
-Contact us on email@example.com if you need help.
+Label images concisely – omit the history lessons on all your art on display That helps keep things simple for your iBrochure translations too.
+Finally, keep all this juicy content fresh and up-to-date.
+Contact email@example.com for help.